 - Don’t be tempted to get bins that have a slot for each toy.
 This will just make things more difficult for your kids to pick up.
 The goal is ease.
 They should be able to chuck something into the bin and be done with it.

-- Finally, if it makes sense, let your kids put their toys directly on the shelves without a container at all, like the trucks pictured above.
+- Finally, if it makes sense, let your kids put their toys directly on the shelves or drawers without a container at all, like the trucks pictured above.
 It adds a pop of color, and makes them easy to get out and put away.

 Take a minute to vacuum or sweep their rooms or playroom, wipe down their shelves and bins.
 This will give you a nice clean base when you put things away.